A writer is like a bean plant – he has his little day and then gets stringy. – E. B. White

 Our research camp accommodations were pretty basic – bunk beds in buildings separated by gender and a common cafeteria area.
 We spent the days helping two researchers catch and tag small birds in mist nets, while our nights were devoted to sea turtle patrol.
 Walking the beach to spot sea turtles might sound romantic, but it was challenging to say the least.
 Because sea turtles only come ashore to lay their eggs and do so only at night, the beach patrol walks began around midnight.
 No lights are allowed, as they might disturb the nesting turtles, so we stumbled awkwardly through the rain and sand, tripping over logs rather than turtles.

 One afternoon while chatting with Dave, he was lamenting the never-ending parade of beans and rice at every meal.
 He was anxiously looking forward to the weekend and our return to San Jose, where a modern hotel and restaurant awaited.
 On Saturday, we took another boat to the small local airstrip where we stood in the rain awaiting our flight.
 Swooping out of the clouds came a twin-engine propeller plane, which taxied toward us.
-The pilot jumped out and opened a small forward hatch near the front.
-We pitched our bags into this forward compartment before quickly climbing aboard.
+The pilot jumped out and opened a small forward hatch.
+We pitched our bags into this compartment and jumped on board.
 Thankfully, the short flight was much less adventurous than the outward journey.